Alleged sexual, drug crime misconduct: What we know about the FBI investigation of Caldwell Police Department

 CALDWELL, Idaho — This story is the result of a partnership between KTVB and the Idaho Press.
 Tune in to the News at Ten Thursday for more on this investigation.

-The investigation has been going on for over a year, sources have said.
+Four of our sources said the investigation has been going on for over a year.

 Most sources that have spoken with the Idaho Press and KTVB have asked for anonymity due to the sensitive nature of the investigation.

-One anonymous source has said that she had sexual relations with one of the officers allegedly under investigation.
+An anonymous alleged victim, who says she's been talking to the FBI for more than a year, said she had sexual relations with one of the officers allegedly under investigation.
 She said they had sex while he was on duty, and she was on drugs.

 OFFICIALS RESPOND

-Note: Editors note: This story has been updated to specify and clarify titles and attribution of our sources.